-As we continue through July and into August, following the watershed moment of July 4th, we recognise the need for ongoing advice, along with support for safe and profitable trading in this new normal.
+As we continue through challenging times The Association recognises the need for ongoing advice, along with support for safe and profitable trading in this new normal.
 This is where the ‘Restarted Trading – Suppliers Guide‘ will be invaluable.

 Our concern is primarily the safely of our members, supporters, their staff and customers.
 We recognise the challenges they face in resuming trading.
 Many of the areas required for legal compliance will not seem new; hand washing, sanitisation, social distancing, zoning, reduced customer contact points, safety signage and controlling customer numbers.

 The principal aim of this ‘Restarted Trading – Suppliers Guide‘ is to connect solutions to our members and supporters.
 Across these areas, we can direct you to trusted supply sources with off the shelf ready and bespoke solutions for your business.

 A recent study found it cost ‘shops’ around £615 to prepare for safe trading.
 Visit https://bit.ly/2BmmPdw.

 The Guide is broken down into product areas as follows.

 Consumers have rapidly evolved into very tech savvy people, comfortable with pre-orders, click and collect and online payment systems.
 Now is the time to use the convenience, safety, time saving and confidence that this can bring to both parties.

 Screens for social distancing